D-DOT ROUTES & NUMBERS (1975 & TODAY)

 The original

-DDOT route number configuration strictly arranged all bus routes in alphabetical order.
+DDOT route number configuration strictly arranged all routes in alphabetical order.
 Unlike its predecessor

-DDOT also included separate route numbers for its express bus routes.
-There also appeared to be an attempt
+(the DSR), DDOT utilized separate route numbers for its express bus routes.
+There also appeared to be an attempt to

 DDOT buses traveled along by increasing the use of hyphenated route names.
 For